tyleruebele/laravel-azure-ad-oauth/README.md

 3. Click into the newly created app.
 4. The "Application ID" is what you will need for your `AZURE_AD_CLIENT_ID` env variable.
 5. Click into "Reply URLs".
 You will need to whitelist the redirection path for your app here.
 It will typically be `https://domain.com/login/microsoft/callback`.
 Click "Save"
-6. Select the permissions required for you app in the "Required permissions" tab.
+6. Select the permissions required for your app in the "Required permissions" tab.
 7. Add any necessary roles to the manifest:
   1. Click on the "Manifest" tab.
   2. Add roles as necessary using the following format: